angelomaia/discretization-soil-spectroscopy/README.md

-# discretization-soil-spectroscopy
+# Discretization of heavy metal concentrations in soil for pollution monitoring using mid-infrared spectroscopy

-Discretization of heavy metal concentrations in soil for pollution monitoring using mid-infrared spectroscopy coupled with machine learning methods
+In construction.